dED-ucation/ded-test-james/README.md

 As for the testing locate __tests___ folder and select the index file inside pages folder.
 This is where the entire script for testing is located.

 The Testing is splitted into three faces
-1. Tes the home page
+1. Test the home page
 2. Test basic navigation
 3. Test University search

 All this tests are separated with a start and end comments on the index.spec.tsx file.

+### Component file is located under pages/dashboard/index (DashboardIndexPage)